 The “include:_spf.protonmail.ch” means you allow the servers of ProtonMail to send on behalf of your domain.
 If you want to keep an existing SPF record, simply add the “include:_spf.protonmail.ch” to it right after the “v=spf1”.
 The “mx” also includes your domain’s MX records.
 The “~all” means any other servers not included should be treated as a softfail, which means accept the email but marks it as SPF failed.
 This is better than “-all”, which would reject emails that failed SPF, and cause delivery problems for certain legitimate emails.
 For example, SPF often fail during email forwarding where you send to address A, which automatically forwards to address B.Once we detect your domain’s SPF record includes ProtonMail, the SPF button in Settings->Domains will turn green.

-It all sounds complicated but implementing DKIM for your domain is extremely easy in ProtonMail.
-Once you have successfully verified your custom domain, ProtonMail will generate a DKIM key pair and show you the TXT record to add if you want to enable DKIM signing.
-This record contains the public key and is different for every domain.
+It all sounds complicated but implementing DKIM for your domain is simple in ProtonMail.
+Once you have successfully verified your custom domain, ProtonMail will generate a DKIM key pair and send you an email notification letting you know the keys are ready.
+You will then need to go to your account Settings and click on Domain in the left-hand tool bar.
+Once the Domain window is up, click on the DKIM tab.

 An example of a DKIM TXT record: